 Scotty is an extremely logical man, but also has a morbid side.
 He does not move on from Madeline and even wants to recreate another woman in her image, to prove they are the same person.
 This speaks to the 5’s tendency to live “outside” rational thinking, while still being focused on the specifics of a situation.
+He prefers his dream reality and dream girl to the real one in front of him, keeping her at an emotional distance while he fantasizes about a different version of her.
 Though temporarily blindsided by his own vertigo, Scottie determines to cure himself, by gradually becoming used to heights.
 He remains a bachelor late into his life, and is obtuse to the affections of the woman who loves him, showing his desire to remain detached and watch the world from the sidelines.
 His 4 wing cannot let go of the past, and clings hard to it, trying to remake a woman into his ideal rather than release her.
 Scotty can be melancholic and want her to suffer for having made him suffer.